 On the day's first flight you may need to tap the WiFi icon to connect the camera.
 If asked for password, default is 1 through 0.
 If you have to go into the controller WiFi settings to input the E90 password before the camera will connect, redo the password setting using the same 1 to zero.

 Try to keep the ST16s battery above 50% if feasible, unless you have spare charged batteries.
-The reason for this is that a depleted ST16s battery, at 25% or 30% for instance, takes considerably longer than a flight battery to recharge.
+The reason for this is that a depleted ST16s battery, even at 50% for instance, takes considerably longer than a flight battery to recharge.
 Before any update, charge the ST16S battery completely.